 Note that Chase offers cards from three hotel chains: Hyatt, IHG, and Marriott.
 This plan makes it possible to get two of the three.
 In general I’d favor the IHG card instead of the Marriott card as the 2nd hotel card since you can still get Marriott cards from Amex.

-In addition to the above “must have” cards, the following cards are recommended for their signup bonuses before you reach the 5/24 threshold:
+In addition to the above “must have” cards, the following cards are recommended for their intro bonuses before you reach the 5/24 threshold:

 How much spend?

-Before signing up for any new cards, I recommend signing up for Travel Freely.
-This is a free web-based tool that walks you through the process of signing up for cards to earn big bonuses.
+Before applying for any new cards, I recommend signing up for Travel Freely.
+This is a free web-based tool that walks you through the process of applying for cards to earn big bonuses.
 The tool keeps track of your cards including your 5/24 status, alerts you when time is running out to complete minimum spend, alerts you when annual fees are nearly due, and much more.
 I consider it essential for anyone starting out.

 Here’s the link to sign up (for free) with Travel Freely.
-Full disclosure: Frequent Miler and Travel Freely have a business relationship, but only because I believe that this tool is truly useful for anyone into signing up for cards for their bonuses.
-I use it to manage my signups and those of several family members as well.
+Full disclosure: Frequent Miler and Travel Freely have a business relationship, but only because I believe that this tool is truly useful for anyone into earning new cardmember bonuses.
+I use it to manage my strategy and those of several family members as well.
 You can read more of my thoughts about Travel Freely here: Take the stress out of credit card bonus hunting: Travel Freely.

 First set of cards

-The plan is to sign up for both of the cards below on the same day.
+The plan is to apply for both of the cards below on the same day.

 Capital One® Venture® Rewards Credit Card

-Since signup bonuses change over time, the following display shows the current offer at the time you read this on the web:
+Since welcome bonuses change over time, the following display shows the current offer at the time you read this on the web:

 Chase World of Hyatt Credit Card